-Concerns over COVID-19 are steadily growing now that the novel coronavirus has spread to every continent — with the exception of Antarctica.
-And as the virus grows globally, being smart about planning travel, be it domestic or international, and how to protect yourself is crucial.
+Concerns over COVID-19 remain steady now that the novel coronavirus has spread globally.
+Protecting yourself and practicing the necessary precautions is still crucial, particularly so for those who still need to travel aboard commercial flights.
+That said, there are ways to continue to be smart about planning travel, be it domestic or international, and how to protect yourself is crucial.

 Here are some helpful guidelines to follow.

 The U.S. Centers for Disease Control and Prevention (CDC) and the Department of State have been updating their travel warnings as the virus continues to spread to regions across the globe.
 Before planning your itinerary, check the CDC's Health Notices and the State Department's Travel Advisories for any guidance on where – or where not – to visit.